 As part of an independent study on typography taught by Tim Stedman, I wrote and designed a small book on Paul Renner and his typeface called Futura.
 First, research was done and a paper was written.
 Then, graphics were added and the work was composed using Adobe Indesign.
 Finally, I bound everything by hand using paper, cardboard, and athletic tape.
 It was a labor of love and the result of many late Thursday nights.
 I am incredibly proud of the final product.

-At my college in Illinois, there is always a next project.
+At Knox College in Illinois, there's always a next project.
 The department of art and art history needed to update their website.
 They had a professor (Tim Stedman) who knew design, and they needed someone who knew the web.
 Enter Cody Sehl, burgeoning developer/designer.
 Tim and I worked in Indesign to create mockups, then took to Sublime Text to create the actual web page.
 Tim and I have a symbiotic relationship: He learns web development from me while I learn design from him.
 The project is currently under development.

 Send Me Happy is motivational text messages on a schedule.
 Sign up and you might receive a message complimenting your shoes, for example.
 The messages are so small and inconsequential it's actually hard not to laugh a little bit.
 That's the point, too: receive an unexpected, quirky message about how great you are, and you'll be just a little better off for it.
 It's like guerilla warfare of the mind, only REVERSED.
 Have fun, and take a moment to notice the great shoes you're wearing!